 Amy and Tobias had a great 2019 playing various folk and literary festivals in the South West of England, and were delighted to be selected as part of the FATEA Showcase Sessions (Autumn 2019).

-Tracks from “All at Sea” are regularly being played on Radio Caroline, Blues and Roots Radio, regional BBC radio stations, and in 2020, Tom Robinson selected both “The Snow it Melts the Soonest” and “Sea Fever” to be played on his shows on BBC 6 Music.
+Tracks from “All at Sea” are regularly being played on Radio Caroline, Blues and Roots Radio, regional BBC radio stations, and in 2020, Tom Robinson played both “The Snow it Melts the Soonest” and “Sea Fever” multiple times on his shows on BBC 6 Music.